What if I can no longer race after registering?

 Will there be nutrition on the course?

 It is your responsibility to provide your own nutrition for the race.
 Water will be available during the run, but not on the bike course.
-Finishers will also be given water and a banana.
+Finishers will also have access to water, but please note you will require your own bottle or cup to fil.

 It is my first race will there be people to help me?